Curriculum Vitae

 Santa Fe Community College May, 2004 – December, 2007

-Designed, developed, formatted, and taught WebCt-based online courses for the Alternative Teaching Licensure program.
+Designed, developed, formatted, and taught online courses for the Alternative Teaching Licensure and Teacher Education programs.

 • Foundations of Education